Welcome back everyone, at a time when we have a global pandemic, why not read a book about how the world come back to order after a worldwide war?

 Well it’s not like Hunger Games!
 At least I didn’t think it felt like that.

 We spend the whole time in the old US (the Western Sector) and follow two characters.
 Chris is the main character, however Jenna plays a large role in the book and is fairly pivotal to Chris, his personal development and even his professional development.

 Given Chris’s job working for the government as an assassin you’d assume he’d be pretty sold on his government and whole heartedly agreed with everything they stand for.
 Pretty early on you get a sense that he believes in the government but is also open to hearing other views and at times disagreeing with how things currently work.

 Jenna on the other hand grew up being told the government is authoritative, controlling and should be overthrown.
 Not exactly a recipe for a great relationship right?

 Funnily enough, together they’re able to learn and develop and in a way the changes Chris is offered towards the end of the book are a perfect fit for him.
 I think for anyone who didn’t start with his mindset, let alone go through the learning he did, they would have struggled in that situation.
 Chris?
 I can picture him totally succeeding and being amazing at it.

-Thank you for reading and I hope you enjoyed this review, on Wednesday I’ll be reviewing When Polly Met Olly by Zoe May.
+Thank you for reading and I hope you enjoyed this review; on Friday I’ll be reviewing Four Letter Feelings by Lasairiona McMaster.
 Continue to read further down to find out about the author.